-You must provide the name(s) of the subject road, IDOT key route designation number, and the endpoint roads in your request for revision.
-Once you have accessed the Functional Classification Map at a level of detail where the legend becomes active, scroll down in the legend until you see the check box for "Identify Key Route", the key route information will then be available in a pop-up box when the roadway is selected.
+Provide the name(s) of the subject road, IDOT key route designation number, and the endpoint roads in the request for revision.
+Once the Roadway Functional Class map is accessed at a level of detail where the legend becomes active, scroll down in the legend to the check box for "Identify IDOT Key Route", the key route information will then be available in a pop-up box when the roadway is selected.

 For the key route designation number use the Key Route Type, a hyphen, and the Key Route Number.
-In the example below this would be 9-1333.
-When used in conjunction with the County information you have provided, this is a unique identifier for the road.
+In the example below this would be 2-356.
+When used in conjunction with the County information provided, this is a unique identifier for the road.